FaridDEV/FaridDEV/README.md

 - 👋 Hi, I’m @FaridDEV
 - 👀 I’m interested in nothing
-- 🌱 I’m currently learning farming
+- 🌱 I’m currently learning to farm
 - 💞️ I’m looking to collaborate on nothing really
-- 📫 How to reach me please don't  111
+- 📫 How to reach me please don't

 <!---
 FaridDEV/FaridDEV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.